Frank Jack Fletcher: East Solomons: August 24–25, 1942

-Northern
+Northern Pacific

 From November 1942 – 1945, Fletcher commanded naval forces in the North Pacific from the Alaskan island of Adak.
 In November 1942, he became commandant of Thirteenth Naval District and commander of Northwestern Sea Frontier.
 He was relieved as commandant in October 1943, but continued to serve as commander Northwestern Sea Frontier until April 15, 1944, when the Northwestern Sea Frontier was abolished and the Alaskan Sea Frontier established.
 He then became Commander of the latter, with additional duty as Commander North Pacific Force and North Pacific Ocean Area.
-It was revealed in July 1945, that Task Force 90, under his overall command, had made the first penetration through the Kurile Islands in the Sea of Okhotsk on March 3 and 4, 1945, and the same task force on February 4, 1945, bombarded Paramushir in the first sea bombardment of the Kurile.
+It was revealed in July 1945 that Task Force 90, under his overall command, had made the first penetration through the Kurile Islands in the Sea of Okhotsk on March 3 and 4, 1945, and the same task force on February 4, 1945, bombarded Paramushir in the first sea bombardment of the Kurile.

 Postwar and final days

-September 1945, following the cessation of hostilities in the Far East, he proceeded to Ōminato, Japan, with the North Pacific Force (consisting of about sixty vessels) for the emergency naval occupation of Northern Japan.
+In September 1945, following the cessation of hostilities in the Far East, he proceeded to Ōminato, Japan, with the North Pacific Force (consisting of about sixty vessels) for the emergency naval occupation of Northern Japan.
 He remained there until ordered to return to the United States, and on December 17, 1945, was appointed to the Navy's General Board.
 On May 1, 1946, as Senior Member of that Board he became Chairman, and continued to serve in that capacity until relieved of all active duty for his retirement on May 1, 1947, with the rank of full admiral.
 He retired to his country estate, Araby, in Maryland.

 Many of Fletcher's papers were lost in combat.
 He declined to reconstruct them from Pentagon archives or to be interviewed by Samuel Eliot Morison, who was writing the History of United States Naval Operations in World War II.
 In return, he received no consideration by Morison, an attitude picked up by later authors.
 At least one author felt Fletcher did not get enough credit for forces under his command sinking six Japanese carriers.

 Fletcher died on April 25, 1973, four days before his 88th birthday, at the Bethesda Naval Hospital in Bethesda, Maryland.
 He is buried in Arlington National Cemetery.
 His widow, Martha Richards Fletcher (born 29 March 1895, at Kansas City, Missouri), whom Fletcher married in February, 1917, died seventeen months later, on 14 September 1974.
 She was buried next to her husband.